Quantum mutual information and quantumness vectors for multi-qubit systems: Correlations and Quantumness

 As has been argued in \cite{2015arXiv150200857A}, the quantities like quantum discord not only characterize nonlocal quantumness (i.e., entanglement), but also local quantumness.
 Same will continue to hold for the generalizations of the discord that we will discuss.
 Let us recall these aspects of quantumness.

-Let us consider the example states of the previous subsection.
+Let us consider the example states from the previous subsection.
 We found that the both $X$-discord and $Y$-discord are zero for $\rho_p$ and $\rho_c$.
 But $X$-discord is zero and $Y$-discord is non-zero for $\rho_{cq}$ and both discords are non-zero for $\rho_{qq}$.
 Now consider the state, $\rho_p$.
 In Hadamard basis, there is no superposition in it but in computational basis there is.
 So one can mask the local superposition of the state $\rho_p$ and hence discord is zero.
 State $\rho_c$ is the mixture of orthogonal states and there is no local quantumness in it.
 But the states $\rho_{cq}$ and $\rho_{qq}$ are the mixture of non-orthogonal states.
 State $\rho_{cq}$ has local superposition in one part and that's why one of the discords is non-zero for this case but for $\rho_{qq}$ both parts have local superposition.
+Formally one can define local quantumness as following.\\ {\bf Definition:} {\em We say that a mixture of non-orthogonal separable states has local quantumness (i.e., local superposition), if it cannot be masked by writing down the state in another decomposition.}